varun06/myblog-hugo/content/posts/economics-in-one-lesson.md

 tags: [book, review, economics, reading]
 ---

 I was looking to read a book about economics from some time.
 I came across this book and immediately picked it up.
 I am really glad that I decided to read this book.
-This book is one of the most concise and thoughful work on economics.
+This book is one of the most concise and thoughtful work on economics.

-### summary of the book:
+### summary of the book

 ### Thoughts